rocket-internet-berlin/RocketDropboxGELF/README.md

 ## Script setup

-The `dropbox-gelf.conf.ini` sample configuration file in this repository has to be customized for your Dropbox account and Graylog setup.
+The `dropbox-gelf.conf.ex` sample configuration file in this repository has to be customized for your Dropbox account and Graylog setup.
 Make sure it is *NOT* world-readable (as it contains a private token).

 ```
 cp dropbox-gelf.conf.ex dropbox-gelf.ini